MaKraMc/WDCAutomate/readme.md

 ```bash
 docker run -e "HOUR=20" -e "MINUTE=05" -e "WDCUsername=123456789" -e "WDCPassword=changeme" -d ghcr.io/makramc/wdcautomate:latest
 ```
 That's it!
-To verify that the container is running, list all running containers using:
+To verify that the container is running list all running containers using:
 ```bash
 docker ps
 ```